jonmorrissmith/RpiTrainDisplay/README.md

 These look amazing... however the price and monthly-subscription was offputting.

-So I thought "I wonder if I could build one for less".
+My thought -  _"I wonder if I could build one for less"_.

 And here we are.

 # This documentation is evolving
-In this second version (26th Feb 2025) there's still gaps, however it's a lot more complete than it was!
+In this second version (26th Feb 2025) there's still gaps, however it's a lot more complete than it was.

-Happy to help with any questions - best to do that via github so others can share the wisdom!
+Happy to help with any questions - best to do that via github so others can share the wisdom.

+Updates, changes, modifications and enhancements welcome!

 # Hardware
 ## The TL:DR